Unlocking the value of robust research.

 The classic example of spin and misleading conclusions are those related to the property market, in particular housing.
 Valuers (and indeed all of us) need to be wary of poor interpretations and misunderstandings.
 Valuers are trained to deal only in verifiable facts.

-A valuation is an opinion - albeit an expert one - and opinions are only as good as the facts they are based upon.
+A valuation is an opinion - albeit a professional one - and opinions are only as good as the facts they are based upon.
 Research produces facts and some research is of poor credibility, while other research is robust and able to withstand rigorous scrutiny.
 It is the latter that valuers use in providing their opinion of value.

 It takes a questioning mind to assess which research, or which set of statistics, is useful in terms of quality.
 Poor research that is not scrutinised can lead to poor decision making.